whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 **Maison Lejaby** Tanga Panty, *Value $65*

+Oh la la, this panty is just gorge!
 I love laces, something about them just makes you feel and look sexy.
 Needless to say, I am beyond happy to receive this matching lingerie panty.
 I tried both the top and bottom right away, and boy will my husband get a surprise tonight =P

 This matching bottom is made of the same Lycra material in a bikini panty style.
 It's also bedazzled with blue swarovski crystals just like the matching top, but for the panty, the crystals are located on the sides.